Credit Suisse: Suisse secrets leak, 2022

-In February 2022, details of 30,000 customers holding over 100bn Swiss francs (£80bn) in accounts at the bank were leaked to the Süddeutsche Zeitung, and became known as "Suisse Secrets".
-Among those with accounts at the bank were a human trafficker, a torturer, drug traffickers and a Vatican-run account that allegedly invested €350m fraudulently in London property.
+In February 2022, details of 30,000 customers holding over 100bn Swiss francs (£80bn) in accounts at the bank were leaked to the Süddeutsche Zeitung and became known as "Suisse Secrets".
+Among those with accounts at the bank were a human trafficker, a torturer, drug traffickers, and a Vatican-run account that allegedly invested €350m fraudulently in London property.
 On 20 February, Credit Suisse said it "strongly rejects" allegations of wrongdoing.

 Russian oligarch loans documents destruction after invasion of Ukraine, 2022

 Following Swiss sanctions on Russia during the 2022 Russian invasion of Ukraine, Credit Suisse issued legal requests asking hedge funds and other investors to destroy documents linking Russian oligarchs to yacht loans, a move for which they faced considerable criticism.
 The US House Oversight Committee launched a probe into the firm demanding documents linked to the bank's compliance with sanctions on Russian oligarchs.

 Social media rumours, 2022

 In early October 2022, Credit Suisse stocks came under considerable pressure when rumours on social media projected the demise of the bank.
-According to financial analysts, the bank has a “strong capital base and liquidity position”.
+According to financial analysts, the bank has a “strong capital base and liquidity position.”
 Nevertheless, the Swiss National Bank vowed to follow the situation closely.
 European finance experts in particular talked of a "self-fulfilling risk" since liquidity is not a problem for the Swiss bank.
 CS had suffered severe losses in 2021 from the Archegos and Greensill financial scandals that implicated former Archegos executives with racketeering conspiracy, securities fraud and wire fraud.

-On 7 October 2022, the bank offered to buy back US$3 billion worth of debt, and put Zurich's Savoy Hotel on sale.
+On 7 October 2022, the bank offered to buy back US$3 billion worth of debt and put Zurich's Savoy Hotel on sale, which was later purchased by wealthy Arab officials.
 The bank's current chairman, Axel Lehmann, also assured investors that the bank was stable after wealthy clients began moving their assets out of the bank.
-In the fall-out from the falling stock prices, insiders believed that Saudi prince Mohammed bin Salman was potentially looking to invest almost US$500 million into the bank.
+In the fallout from the falling stock prices, insiders believed that Saudi prince Mohammed bin Salman was looking to invest almost US$500 million into the bank but had to withdraw his offer due to regulatory concerns.